 A volunteer's helping me do the talks today and I've just had a message to say one of the belts has come off - so down I go to manoeuvre it back on, which is quite a task.
 The belts are made of woven polyamide and are very large to handle on your own.
 Everything working again, it's upstairs for lunch and a cup of tea.

 Back in the office, it's paperwork again - looking at risk assessments, updating returns on things such as the water abstraction levels for the Environment Agency and meetings with our consultants or my manager.
-I take some telephone calls and go down to the shop to talk through some upcoming events with our Visitor Experience Manager and answer any questions the staff or volunteers have.
+I take some telephone calls and go down to the forge to talk through some upcoming events with our Visitor Experience Manager and answer any questions the staff or volunteers have.
 If I need to, this is a good time to check in with any volunteer gardeners who are in and have a quick look around in case anything needs doing.
 I often do a talk and demonstration at the end of the day to relieve my volunteer, demonstrate some forging and check over the machinery before we close.